Skip to Main Content

 This non-profit organization was founded in the 1800s to prevent abuse of work horses.
 Today, its mission is to alleviate and prevent abuse and suffering of all animals.
 The site offers some health information, legislative action for animal protection, and animal adoption and pet-finder services.

 The Humane Society site explains and describes public-awareness campaigns, programs, legislation, activist alerts, and educational publications.
-There are numerous state-wide affiliated organizations.
+Students interested in a career in shelter medicine or animal welfare may find helpful information on this site.

 Library Media Resources Center